GSA/fpki-guides/_announcements/03_google_ct.md

 pubDate: August 10, 2018
 collection: announcements
 permalink: announcements/chromect/
 description:  As of **July 24, 2018**, Google is now enforcing Certificate Transparency (CT) for Chrome 68 and above.
 This change could affect your agency.
-CT requires all TLS/SSL connections with digital certificates chaining to a publicly trusted Root CA issued after **April 30, 2018** to present a Signed Certificate Timestamp (SCT) during the Transport Layer Security (TLS) handshake.
+CT requires all TLS/SSL connections using digital certificates that chain to a publicly trusted Root CA issued after **April 30, 2018** to present a Signed Certificate Timestamp (SCT) during the Transport Layer Security (TLS) handshake.
 SCTs prove the incorporation of a digital certificate into a CT log, which are cryptographically verifiable records of certificate issuance.
 Users browsing to a non-CT compliant site will face connection errors.<br><br>
 ---